ajeet-lab/quarkus-camel-microservices/quarkus-camel/README.md

 8. SOAP service :  SOAP integration with Calculator WSDL
 9. Data mapping with Jolt
 10. SalesForce integration
+11. Email Integration (send/read an email, send/read an email with attachment)

 ### How to config more properties file in application.properties